Emergency Time Off

 - a person who lives in the same household as the employee, otherwise than by reason of being their employee, tenant, lodger or boarder.

-There is no right to be paid for the time taken off work.
+There is no right to be paid for the time off for family and dependants.
 The law does not set a limit on the number of times the right can be used, or on the amount of time that can be taken off work.

 An employee can make a complaint to an employment tribunal that their employer has unreasonably refused to permit them to take time off as required by section 57A ERA.